leonp/leonp.github.io/_posts/2015-01-24-internet-filtering-in-libraries.md

 title: Blocking websites in libraries&#8212;our policy
 layout: post
 category: work
+excerpt: What we do and don't block on Suffolk library PCs.
+Our first instinct is to allow access to as much information as possible.
 ---

 Adrian argues &#8211; quite rightly &#8211; that <a href="https://adrianshort.org/libraries-censorship-payday-loans/">libraries shouldn't block websites on the basis of commercial practices</a>.
 That includes gambling and payday loans websites.